Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

-Coconut flour pancakes are both gluten-free and dairy-free and have a delicate flavour.
+Coconut flour pancakes are both gluten-free and dairy-free and have a light, delicate flavour.

 - 60g coconut flour